israellevin/mcomix/wiki/content/Installation.md

 [TOC]

 ## Installation on Linux
 MComix is available in most major distributions' packaging systems, and should be installed using the distribution's system mechanism if possible.
+If your distribution only ships an ancient version of MComix, you might opt to install it as Flatpak instead.

 ### Ubuntu / Debian
 Ubuntu has packaged an up-to-date version of MComix starting with Ubuntu 23.04 (Lunar).
 The same holds true for Debian 12 (Bookworm).